Here are the five most important things to know:

 Additionally, the WHOOP app offers several coaching features that can help you manage your strain during upcoming workouts, recommend the best time to go to bed, and give you detailed insights into how your lifestyle choices have impacted your biometrics in the past week and month.

-WHOOP also has the ability to record your workouts and overlay biometric data, such as your strain, heart rate and calories burned in real-time, and it offers an extensive community feature.
-I covered all of these features in my dedicated WHOOP Strap 3.0 review, so I encourage you to check that out!
+WHOOP also has the ability to record your workouts and overlay biometric data, such as your strain, heart rate and calories burned in real time, and it offers an extensive community feature.
+I covered all of these features in my in-depth WHOOP review, so I encourage you to check that out!

 Both Apple and WHOOP have realized that providing users with a sense of community can be a motivating factor.